64bitpandas/notes/content/cs186/_index.md

 * [Database transactions and Concurrency](<cs186/08 Transactions>)
 * [Entity-Relationship Diagrams](<cs186/12 ER Diagrams>)

+I recognize that the course notes for 186 can be *very* dense sometimes, and don't cover 100% of the information you need to do well on projects and exams.
+While this also doesn't covery everything, I try to focus on content that the notes don't.

-This guide is written to be as easy to follow and digestible as possible😀I've included lots of diagrams, practice problems, and more intuitive explanations instead of the more straightforward approach most textbooks use. **This isn't a replacement for lectures and other course content.** You probably need to look at those first, and come here if something isn't sticking!
+**This isn't a replacement for lectures and other course content.** You probably need to look at those first, and come here if something isn't sticking!

 ## Disclaimer